 Tedde Gibson is one of a few musicians able to play classical and theatre pipe organ, jazz, and gospel on the Hammond and piano.
 He integrates these styles into his theatre and classical pipe organ playing, the ultimate vehicle to showcase his talents.

 A native of Tacoma, WA, Tedde began playing piano at age four, studying with Gail Brooks and the late Dorothy Bade.
 He later studied pipe organ with the late Dr. Edward Hansen, president of the American Guild of Organists and organ professor at the University of Puget Sound (UPS).
 He also studied piano with Dr. Stephen Moore and voice with the late Dr. Thomas Goleeke at UPS.
 He has studied classical improvisation with David Dahl, organist emeritus of Pacific Lutheran University and Christ Episcopal Church of Tacoma, WA, and Dr. J. Melvin Butler and Dr. Carol Terry of the University of Washington.
 Tedde has coached with international theatre organist Jonas Nordwall of Portland, OR, and the late Andy Crow of Olympia, WA.
 He was an organist at First Assembly of God/Life Center in Tacoma and First AME Church in Seattle.

 He cut his theatre organ teeth as an organist at Pizza and Pipes in Tacoma, WA, for five years until that restaurant's untimely demise due to fire in 1999.
 He played many concerts and silent films on the premier instruments of the area, including the 4-manual 48-rank Wurlitzer in Harbor Manor, Gig Harbor; the Paramount Theatre, Seattle, WA; and the Mt.
 Baker Theatre in Bellingham, WA.

 Upon moving to the Metropolitan DC area in November 2003, he studied classical organ with international organist Dr. Mickey Thomas Terry, editor of the 9+ volume anthology of organ works by African American composers.
-Tedde was an organ performance major at The Peabody Institute of Johns Hopkins University in Baltimore, MD, in the organ studio of Dr. John Walker.
+Tedde was an organ performance major at The Peabody Institute of Johns Hopkins University in Baltimore, MD, in the organ studio of Dr. John Walker, with additional study with professor emeritus Donald Sutherland.
 In addition, Tedde has studied film scoring with Emmy-Award-winning film composer Adam Lukas, who works with legendary film composer Hans Zimmer at Bleeding Fingers Music in Los Angeles.